7th Grade Science Curriculum Scope & Sequence

 Week 1: Get to Know You

-Student introductions, learning styles assessment, learn 7th grade procedures
+Student introductions, Honor and Integrity, learn 7th grade procedures

 2